 The S&P/BMV IPC seeks to measure the performance of the largest and most liquid stocks listed on the Bolsa Mexicana de Valores.
 The index is designed to provide a broad, representative, yet easily replicable index covering the Mexican equities market.
 The constituents are weighted by modified market cap subject to diversification requirements.

+Russell 1000 Index

+The Russell 1000 Index measures the performance of the large-cap segment of the U.S. equity universe.
+It is a subset of the Russell 3000® Index and includes approximately 1,000 of the largest securities based on a combination of their market cap and current index membership.
+The Russell 1000 represents approximately 90% of the U.S. market and is constructed to provide a comprehensive, unbiased, and stable barometer of the broad market The Russell 1000 components are reconstituted annually in May.
+However, newly listed stocks with initial public offerings are considered for inclusion quarterly.
+The Russell 1000 is managed by FTSE Russell.
+FTSE Russell also manages the Russell 2000 and Russell 3000 as well as numerous alternative indexes derived from each.
+Copyright © FTSE Russell Investments.

-Russell 2000
+Russell 2000 Index

 The Russell 2000 Index measures the performance of the small-cap segment of the U.S. equity universe.
 The Russell 2000 is a subset of the Russell 3000® Index representing approximately 10% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2000 Index is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set.
-Copyright © Russell Investments 2013.
+Copyright © FTSE Russell Investments..

+Russell 3000 Index

+The Russell 3000® Index measures the performance of the largest 3,000 companies representing approximately 98% of the investable U.S. equity market.
+The index is constructed to provide a comprehensive, unbiased, and stable barometer of the broad market and is reconstituted annually to ensure new and growing equities are included.
+Copyright © FTSE Russell Investments.

 Nasdaq 100